Conditioning

 throughout the exercise movement.
 Because of this, the muscles involved are

-at close to full load at the conclusion of the movement.
+at close to full load after the movement.
 It would seem to

 follow logically that the more that muscles are being activated concentrically,

-heavy eccentric loading on the hamstrings when they are near fully
+heavy eccentric loading on the hamstrings when they are near full

 extension.